BinaryResearch/BinaryResearch.github.io/_posts/2019-09-17-Analyzing-ELF-Binaries-with-Malformed-Headers-Part-1-Emulating-Tiny-Programs.md

 ```

 There do seem to be quite a few odd-looking values mixed together with ones that appear similar to what we are accustomed to seeing.
 What is happening here?
+Examining the source code will help explain some of this output.

 ### A Look at the Source Code

-Here is the source code:
 ```asm
   ; tiny.asm